rupeshparab/js-test/readme.md

 ## Getting Started

-If you have yarn installed you can copy-paste the code below, otherwise replace the corresponding npm commands.
+If you have yarn installed you can copy-paste the code below, otherwise replace with corresponding npm commands.

 ```sh
 git clone https://github.com/entrecloud/js-test.git